Bookmark and Share

 I’m Not a Man

 I’m not a man, I can’t earn a living, buy new things for my family.
+I have acne and a small peter.

 I’m not a man.
 I don’t like football, boxing and cars.